maraenache/Movie-App---React-TailwindCSS/README.md

 youtube link : [Movie App React](https://youtu.be/heAWBq6kZnc)

 A fast, responsive React app to search movies and discover trending titles based on real user data.
+This React-based project allows users to search for movies using the **TMDb API** and displays detailed movie information in a sleek, responsive UI powered by **Tailwind CSS**.
+It features smart performance improvements like **debounced input** to reduce unnecessary API calls and includes a trending section generated from backend-stored search data, showcasing the most popular movies dynamically.

 ---